ameerhmzx/Lab-solutions/labsheet4/readme.md

 [Source Code](./q4.c)

 Implement the following functions.
 The functions return a real number:

-(a) Function celsius returns the Celsius equivalent of a Fahrenheit temperature (Hint: 0 Celsius is equal to 32 Fahrenheit and 100 Celsius is equal to 212 Fahrenheit).
+* Function celsius returns the Celsius equivalent of a Fahrenheit temperature (Hint: 0 Celsius is equal to 32 Fahrenheit and 100 Celsius is equal to 212 Fahrenheit).
-(b) Function Fahrenheit returns the Fahrenheit equivalent of a Celsius temperature.
+* Function Fahrenheit returns the Fahrenheit equivalent of a Celsius temperature.

 Use these functions to write a program that prints charts showing the Fahrenheit equivalent of all Celsius temperatures between 0 and 100 degrees, and the Celsius equivalent of all Fahrenheit temperatures between 32 and 212 degrees.
 Print the output neatly in a table.